cuijialang/VHDLinter/README.md

 ##### Signals, Variables and Constants
 - [x] Signal and variable names must not exceed 24 characters
 - [x] Vector range should be *MSB downto LSB*
-- [x] Constants should be written in upper-case
+- [x] Constant names should be upper-case
-- [ ] Unused variables or signals

 ##### Entities
 - [x] Ports shoud be ordered by their type (in, out)